-Bois de Boulogne, the largest park of Paris, features world famous Roland Garros Stadium, Fondation Louis Vuitton designed by Frank Gehry, high end restaurants, Longchamp and Auteuil racecourses, beautiful lakes and hiking trails.
+Bois de Boulogne, the largest park of Paris, features Roland Garros Stadium, Fondation Louis Vuitton designed by Frank Gehry, high-end restaurants, the Longchamp and Auteuil racecourses, lakes and hiking trails.
 The 16th arrondissement, the cities of Neuilly and Boulogne bordering Bois de Boulogne, are the most affluential districts in the city.
 Paris gardens.

 With its lakes, pedestrian, bicycle trails and restaurants, Bois de Boulogne is a 865 hectare oasis on the affluent west side of the city.
 Fondation Louis Vuitton, designed by Frank Gehry, is one of the greatest sights in Paris.

 Bois de Boulogne is open 24/24 and accessible by metro or Velib bicycle.
 Locate Bois de Boulogne on Paris map.

 The Bois de Boulogne features top sights including three major sport arenas and a splendid 21st century monument.